CraigStuntz/CraigStuntz.github.io/drafts/2024-06-14-typechecking-0.markdown

 languages such as C# and Java than Haskell and Racket are.
 I am hoping that this version will increase the number of people who want to learn from David's tutorial.

+One difference in the Swift implementation is that the Swift version has unit tests, which some may find helpful for understanding the code.
+The Haskell, Racket, and Scala versions do not have unit tests, although the Racket version has some interactive sessions in the REPL which are helpful for understanding.

 I tried to make this series not assume *too much* Swift knowledge.
 When I introduce a feature which is "uniquely Swift," (as in, works differently than